Platforms & Apps

 How To Choose A Shopping Cart

 Good business is about good decisions.
-Good decisions are ones made after serious research and data gathering.
+Good decisions are made after serious research and data gathering.
 One of the decisions that must be made by ecommerce people is choosing the right shopping cart for their business.
 The problem is there is a lot to choose from.

-PeC: Mark, how important is the shopping cart choice?
+Practical Ecommerce: How important is the shopping cart choice?

-PeC: What things in a marketing plan help make the shopping cart choice?
+Practical Ecommerce: What things in a marketing plan help make the shopping cart choice?

-PeC: But marketing plans evolve.
+Practical Ecommerce: But marketing plans evolve.
 How do you deal with that?

-PeC: How does the customer profile play into making the shopping cart decision?
+Practical Ecommerce: How does the customer profile play into making the shopping cart decision?

 • Now, think about everything you need.
 What sort of reports do you want?
-Do you want to be automatically notified when an item is running low on stock?
+Do you want to be automatically notified when an item runs low on stock?
 Do you have a lot of products listed in another database you want to be able to import rather than re-entering them?
 What is your budget?

-• Study each shopping cart in detail and fill in the columns based on how well each one performs.
+• Study each shopping cart in detail and fill in the columns based on how well each performs.

-• Review your list to compare your priorities against which shopping cart best meets those priorities and you are well on your way to making a decision!
+• Review your list to compare your priorities against which shopping cart best meets those priorities, and you are well on your way to making a decision!

 Michael A. Cox